 WHAT’S IT LIKE?

-The trail gently dropped below the summits of Croda Passaporto and Monte Paterno to Rifugio Locatelli (Dreizinnenhütte) strategically positioned in front of the three towers.
+The trail gently dropped below the Croda Passaporto and Monte Paterno summits to Rifugio Locatelli (Dreizinnenhütte), strategically positioned in front of the three towers.

 The trail eventually rises to Forcella Col di Mezzo Ridge where a verdant meadow transforms the hike into an idyllic alpine scene.